Every experienced language learner knows it.

 |The longest time I have stayed abroad was just a few weeks, so I have learned all of the languages I know (except for Korean, which is my mother tongue) without actually being in a country where the certain language is spoken on a daily basis.

 The only language that I started learning while I was still visiting a country where it’s spoken was Chinese, but it wasn’t until I came back to Korea that I actually started making serious efforts and forming sentences on my own.
-So, perhaps because I am always “no longer in the country”, I tend to struggle with lack of motivation from day one.
+So, perhaps because I am always “no longer in the country”, I tend to struggle with a lack of motivation from day one.

 What I find most helpful in finding motivation is interacting with my old and new friends online.
 It used to be more difficult to make new friends that can help me with language learning before, but thanks to social media, it is very easy now.
 Everybody is on social media now and you can talk to any number of people who speak any language you want to learn, almost instantaneously.